GeraldWicks/NodeExercise/README.md

 ### Constants:
-csvFilepath : stores the csv file Path jsonFilepath : stores the json file path (where will be stored) csvData : It is the array where is stored all information from the csv file groupNumbers : Stores the positions of the group tags
+csvFilepath : stores the csv file Path. jsonFilepath : stores the json file path (where will be stored) csvData : It is the array where is stored all information from the csv file groupNumbers : Stores the positions of the group tags